Category: Horticulture & Related Fields

 Purpose: To encourage the study of horticulture and related fields.

-Provisions: Provides several students annually with financial assistance of up to $3500 each.
+Provisions: Provides multiple students with funding of up to $3500 each.

 To Apply: See application and information.
-Applications are accepted by mail only and must be received by January 10, 2015.
+Applications are accepted electronically and must be received by January 16, 2015.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Fund: The Katharine M. Grosscup Fund is managed by the GCA.